Check out our new book! How Students Think When Doing Algebra.

 The objective of the Center is to increase preservice and veteran teachers’ knowledge, skills, and dispositions towards students’ algebraic thinking.
-Preservice teachers’ students will have better algebra understanding, higher test scores, graduation rates, and college enrollment.
-Nationally, our web-based resources and experience implementing the courses in multiple contexts will facilitate easy replicability across the country.
-ATP will use a growth model to examine the effects of participation and a multi-level model to control for teacher and student level effects.
-Case studies and assessment instruments will inform refinement of the resources and courses and success of the project.
-The Center is being developed by a consortium of four public and private universities: Willamette University, Pacific University, George Fox University, and Western Oregon University and evaluated by the International Society for Technology in Education.
+Ultimately, through better preparation of teachers, students will have increased understanding of algebra, higher test scores, graduation rates, and college enrollment.
+The Center was developed by a consortium of four public and private universities: Willamette University, Pacific University, George Fox University, and Western Oregon University and evaluated by the International Society for Technology in Education.
 Also participating are Portland State University, Lewis & Clark College, and University of Northern Colorado.

 In order to contribute to the Encyclopedia and Discussion forum, please create an account.

 The Center for Algebraic Thinking

 The suite of resources including the Encyclopedia of Algebraic Thinking, Formative Assessment Database, Technology Database, and iOS Apps by Center for Algebraic Thinking are licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.

 Based on a work at www.algebraicthinking.org.